g33kme/adapay/README.md

 /*
  * Check you invoice was paid and you got the payment to your cardano wallet
- * You can simply pass the return parameters you got from your invoice
+ * You can simply pass the return parameters you got in your $invoice
  *
  */
 $verify = ADAPAY::verifyPayment(array(